Karl-EdwardFPJeanMehu/Social/README.md

 #Installation:

-	 Make sure PHP 5.4.0 is installed
+	 -Make sure PHP 5.4.0 is installed
+	 -Download Composer <https://getcomposer.org/> and make a global installation.
-	 install Composer globally and use the "composer install" command
+	 -In your terminal / command prompt run the "composer install" command inside your local copy of social

 #Use: